Search

 This video demonstrates a committee role-play, where students can learn how the Australian Parliament investigates bills and issues.
 It outlines lesson content and what preparation is required to use this immersive learning strategy in a classroom.

-The PEO has a range of resources which assist teachers in their delivery of the Year 8 Australian Civics and Citizenship Curriculum.
+The PEO has a range of resources to assist teachers in their delivery of the content descriptions for the Year 8 Civics and Citizenship learning area in the Australian Curriculum V9.0.

 The opening of a new Parliament